Skip to content

 Face Everything And Rise

 James L. Farmer, Jr., leader and activist of the Civil Rights Movement, highlighted the true process of social change when he stated, “Anyone who said they weren’t afraid during the civil rights movement was either a liar or without imagination.
 I was scared all the time.
 My hands didn’t shake, but inside I was shaking.”
-In honor of Dr. Martin Luther King, Jr. and countless others who chose to vacate their comfort zones and stand for a cause, this year’s MLK Week challenges us to redefine the definition of fear and its role in the fight for freedom and equality.
+In honor of Dr. Martin Luther King, Jr. and countless others who chose to vacate their comfort zones and stand for a cause, the 2020 MLK Week theme challenged us to redefine the definition of fear and its role in the fight for freedom and equality.

 2019